The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Setup for Proof of Theorem

-Because $z$ is a Hauptmodul, we should be able to express $z^6 L_1$ as a polynomial in $z$.
+We now have our key function sequence $\mathcal{L}$ defined, as well as the means of constructing $L_{\alpha+1}$ from $L_{\alpha}$.
+We now need a reference function with which to properly represent each $L_{\alpha}$.
+Using Theorem \ref{orderboundmodfunc}, we can compute We need to compute a function, preferably a Hauptmodul at $[0]_{10}$, which has positive order at $[1/2]_{10}$.
+Only one eta quotient exists which has this property, which we denote The orders of $z$ at the cusps of $\mathrm{X}_0(10)$ can be computed by Theorem \ref{Ligozat}: Therefore, we know that Because $z$ is a Hauptmodul, we should be able to express $z^6 L_1$ as a polynomial in $z$.
 However, not only are the coefficients of such an expression are rational, but they possess denominators divisible by very large powers of 5.
-Indeed, the expression begins
+Indeed, the expression begins This is clearly not a useful representation.